 Identity and Lifelong Learning in Higher Education

 A volume in the series: I Am What I Become: Constructing Identities as Lifelong Learners.
 Editor(s): Jo Ann Gammel, Lesley University.
 Sue L. Motulsky, Lesley University.
 Amy Rutstein-Riley, Lesley University.
-Jennifer Jefferson, Adjunct Faculty, Endicott College; Adjunct Faculty, Bentley University.
+Jennifer Jefferson, Interim Vice President of Academic Affairs, Manchester Community College (NH).
 Emilie Clucas Leademan, Adjunct faculty, Santa Clara University.

 Learning and identity development are lifetime processes of becoming.
 The construction of self, of interest to scholars and practitioners in adult development and adult learning, is an ongoing process, with the self both forming and being formed by lived experience in privileged and oppressive contexts.
 Intersecting identities and the power dynamics within them shape how learners define themselves and others and how they make meaning of their experiences in the world.
 I Am What I Become: Constructing Identities as Lifelong Learners is an insightful and diverse collection of empirical research and narrative essays in identity development, adult development, and adult learning.
 The purpose of this series is to publish contributions that highlight the intimate connections between learning and identity.
 Our aim is to promote reflection and research at the intersection of identity and adult learning at any point across the adult lifespan and in any space where learning occurs: in school, at work, or in community.